nicole-baltodano/Wine_price_prediction_from_review/README.md

 The dataset includes:

-winemag-data-130k-v2.csv containing 10 columns and 130k rows of wine reviews. winemag-data_first150k.csv containing 10 columns and 150k rows of wine reviews. winemag-data-130k-v2.json containing 6919 nodes of wine reviews.
+- winemag-data-130k-v2.csv containing 10 columns and 130k rows of wine reviews.
+- winemag-data_first150k.csv containing 10 columns and 150k rows of wine reviews.
+- winemag-data-130k-v2.json containing 6919 nodes of wine reviews.

 # Models

 ### Numerical Model
-The numerical model processes numerical features such as regions, variaety, points.
+The numerical model is implemented using dense neural network layers and processes numerical features such as regions, variety and points.

 ### NLP Model
 The NLP model processes the textual content of wine reviews using embedding layers, convolutional layers, and dense layers.